nhsuk/profiles-db/README.md

 optional `url` member.

-`supplier` is a string, representing the GP's supplier for the type of system the member represents e.g. repeat prescrpition ordering system.
+`supplier` is a string, representing the GP's supplier for the type of system the member represents e.g. repeat prescription ordering system.
 The value will be one of the suppliers listed below `["EMIS","INPS","Informatica","Microtest","NK","TPP"]`.
 Or one of these values with an `(I)` appended e.g. `EMIS (I)`.
 The addition of `(I)` represents a GP